407-610-2417

 It’s easier for AI to extract data from pages that are well-structured and easy to scan.
 So, when creating high-quality content, organize it for better readability.

-One format it especially loves is lists.
-We’ve seen this firsthand.
+One format AI-powered search engines like Gemini love is lists.
+Surfer’s data found that in 78% of the cases, AIOs contain either an ordered or unordered list.
+We’ve seen this firsthand, too.
 In our article on AI SEO statistics, the key takeaway section was displayed almost exactly as written in an AI Overview, pulled straight from our page.

 Structure Your Content for AI Readability

-Apart from lists, you could also try these formatting best practices to:
+Apart from lists, you could also try these formatting best practices to rank in AI overviews:

 4. Optimise Technical SEO to Rank in AI Search Results

-Your site also has to be technically sound, as it’s the foundation to rank in both traditional search results and AI Overviews.
-Here are the areas you’ll need to monitor when you create an SEO strategy:
+Your site also has to be technically sound to be visible in Google AI Overviews.
+Here are the areas you’ll need to monitor:

 • Page speed: Run your site through PageSpeed Insights and fix what’s slowing it down.
-If needed, optimize images, scripts, and the way your site handles returning visitors.
+If needed, optimize images and the way your site handles returning visitors.

 • Mobile optimization: Prioritize the mobile version of your site, since Google uses it as the main version for indexing and ranking.